racket/racket7/racket/src/cs/README.txt

 Building:

-Running `make` will build the Racket-on-Chez implementation and run a demo that loads `racket/base` from source.
+Running `make` will build the Racket-on-Chez implementation.
+Use `make expander-demo` to run a demo that loads `racket/base` from source.

 Use `make setup` to try to build ".zo" files for collection-based libraries.
 Compilation should get theough the main "collects"